falloutphil/Misc/wslg/wslg-clipboard-audit-report.md

 ### Console proof: injecting an image directly into the X11 clipboard

+That's are well and good, but perhaps X11 just isn't capable of any image copying?
 To verify our X11 watcher is capable of detecting and pulling **image** data when it’s actually present on the X11 clipboard (i.e., independent of the WSLg bridge), we **manually injected** a PNG onto the X11 clipboard:

 ```bash
 # From the repo folder containing 09 windows clipboard console version.png